EPAM-JS-Competency-center/azure-development-course-initial/docs/04-integration-with-nosql-database/08-task.md

 # Evaluation Criteria (70 points for covering all criteria)
 ------
-Reviewers should verify the lambda functions by invoking them through provided URLs.
+Reviewers should verify the functions by invoking them through provided URLs.

 - Task 4.1 is implemented
-- Task 4.2 is implemented lambda links are provided and returns data
+- Task 4.2 is implemented functions links are provided and returns data
-- Task 4.3 is implemented lambda links are provided and products is stored in DB (call Task 4.2 to see the product)
+- Task 4.3 is implemented functions links are provided and products is stored in DB (call Task 4.2 to see the product)
 - Your own Frontend application is integrated with Product Service (/products API) and products from Product Service are represented on Frontend.
 Link to a working Frontend application is provided for cross-check reviewer.

 ## Optional Tasks